pei-lu/AirRace/README.md

 ### 3.2 Motion Sickness Mitigation

 The aircraft has three cameras that allow the player to toggle between.
+cameras can be switched by clapping hands.

 1. Nose view: the camera is placed at the nose of the plane, nearly with no visuals.
 2. Cockpit view: the camera is placed in the cockpit (as the picture below).